huidark/Project_6_Ruby_On_Rails_Duck_Debugg_newers/README.md

 ## Application Features
 - Authentication
 - Admin views and students view
+  - Students and admins have different views.
+Admin can see all the users, groups, projects and reviews.
+Students can only see their own profile and the received reviews.
 - Profile editing function
   - Students can edit their name and email; admin can edit user name, email, group name, and project information
 - Review function
-  - students can leave comments and scores to their groupmates
+  - Students can leave comments and scores to their groupmates
 ### Built With
 * HTML5
 * CSS3